astronomer/docs/astro/develop-project.md

   :::

-4. Add any commands that you had in the original `Dockerfile`.
-These should be added in stage3 after the line `FROM stage1 AS stage3`.
+3. Optional.
+If you had any other commands in your original `Dockerfile`, add them after the line `FROM stage1 AS stage3`.

 #### Step 3: Build a custom Docker image

-1. We can first automatically generate a unique image name using the following command:
+1. Run the following command to automatically generate a unique image name:

     ```sh
     image_name=astro-$(date +%Y%m%d%H%M%S)